haziqj/ipriorBVS/README.md

 # ipriorBVS
-Bayesian Variable Selection using I-priors in R
+Bayesian Variable Selection using I-priors in R (developmental version, still not stable yet).